-Instead we work patiently and professionally.
+Instead we work patiently and professionally and in small groups.
 We challenge each student to expand their ability to understand how horses move, think, feel, and work with their riders.
 We help students make the best of their knowledge and skill.

-We teach from scratch and don’t assume any thing is known by all.
+At the Equine Natural Movement School we teach from scratch and don’t assume any thing is known by all.
 That way, despite all the different backgrounds people come in with, everyone moves forward together, course by course, all the way from the basic classes on through the advanced work.

 Nobody gets left out in the cold.
 Everything we do in our training — with horses AND people — is done inclusively.
 This makes everyone much happier.